senresearch/mlm_l1_supplement/README.md

 # Sparse matrix linear models for structured high-throughput data

-This repository contains code and data that can be used to reproduce the results presented in the paper.
+This repository contains code and data that can be used to reproduce the results presented in the paper ["Sparse matrix linear models for structured high-throughput data"](https://arxiv.org/abs/1712.05767).

 ## Simulations examining dependence of runtimes on data size